vb64/telegram.email.notify/docs/en/transform_text.md

 - make sure that you have enabled notifications on your mailbox on this resource
 - get a special email address from the Telegram EmailGateBot bot
 - enable forwarding notifications to this email in your inbox

+In addition to publishing notifications from popular resources, @EmailGateBot can do a lot of useful things.
+You can read a [detailed description](https://medium.com/@vvb64/deferred-messaging-and-polls-in-telegram-channels-and-groups-dabe0dac7b5f) of the features of @EmailGateBot.